Do I need life insurance?

-Say you die unexpectedly at a young age, but you were already a mother or father.
+Say you pass away unexpectedly at a young age, but you were already a parent.

 How is your spouse supposed to provide for everyone in the home?

-With the help of your life and health insurance package.
-This resource means he or she won’t have to work twice as hard to maintain the way of life you share now.
+With the help of your life and health insurance package, he or she won't have to work twice as hard to maintain the way of life you share now.

 At any age, insurance also means you are taking care of your children.

 Even if you pass after living a long, fulfilled life, your little ones will still be around.
 Maybe they won't be as little anymore, but your insurance benefits can have a significant effect on how they continue building their life.

 4. To Leave Things in the Right Hands

 Or, if you are part of a blended family?

 This is one in which you've been part of a previous marriage and got re-married.
 You have blood children and step-children, and everyone is dependant on you on some level.